vikramnayyar/Customer-Identification-for-Bank-Marketing/README.md

 # Customer Identification for Bank Marketing Campaign

 ## selected_previous is not used in the model. this can be removed from app.py form.
 Otherwise, form has 16 inputs and model has 15 inputs.
+But selected_previous is used in adding a new feature, so cannot be removed.
+TOTAL FEATURES = 16

 ## Demo
 The application is deployed in Heroku.
 The app is available in the following link https://depositing-customers-in-bank.herokuapp.com/

 ## Introduction
 An app is developed for bank marketing campaigns; that target customers interested in making term deposits.
-App is based on 15 inputs that predict whether a customer will deposit or not?
+App is based on 16 inputs that predict whether a customer will deposit or not?
 The app was trained using <b>sklearn</b> models and is developed in <b>Streamlit</b>.

 ## Dataset
 The dataset consists of actual information obtained from a marketing campaign of a Portuguese banking institution.
 The bank launched this campaign to increase the term deposits.
 Often; each customer was contacted more than once, to determine as a depositor or non-depositor.